paulhegedus/OFPE/README.md

 functions in a user friendly GUI.
 Finally, **please** read the *Workflow/Vignettes* section below and work through Vignettes 1 - 5 for a complete understanding of the usage of this package in supporting your own or your client’s on-farm precision experiments.
+And of course, each class’ and function’s documentation is the best source for the process.

 ## Intended Use/Disclaimer